alexneargarder/BroforceMods/Releases/RJBrocready/README.md

 - Thanks to Gorzon for making BroMaker.
 - Thanks to BruxelasCouveRocko for making all of the sprites.
+- Thanks to Joonas Turner for recording the announcer voiceline for RJBrocready's cutscene.

 ## Source Code